I-Guy/NomClasse/README.md

 - rpy2

 -------------------------------------------------
-Installation
+# Installation
 -------------------------------------------------
+## Linux
-On linux : install all package with install_dep.bash
+install all package with install_dep.bash

+## windows
-On windows : Because diffexpr is not available on windows, you will need to use WSL2.
+Because diffexpr is not available on windows, you will need to use WSL2.
 You can install it using powershell and type following command :
 ```
 # go into some folder into which you want the file to be downloaded